The Bionic guide to corporation tax for small business

-Corporation tax in the UK is charged on profits made by business that are registered as a limited company.
+Corporation tax in the UK is charged on profits made by businesses that are registered as limited companies.
 If you’re a sole trader or partnership, you won’t pay corporation tax but will income tax on your profits as part of your self-assessment tax return.

 There are some exceptions though, and the following types of businesses often need to pay corporation tax, even if they’re not a limited company:

 - Co-operatives to groups of individuals carrying out a business